Self-Worth

 I remind myself, why should I not have trust when our existence is the embodiment of trust itself?
 Why do I than sometimes behave like Charlie Brown?

 I came to realize my level of trust depends on the level of disconnect I have with myself, at any given time, which seems to be always changing.
-Like the blank canvas analogy, I used in the “Blowing Air Bubbles” post.

-Here’s why meditation plays a vital role.
-When you first attempt to meditate it may be a challenging endeavor to start with.
-It depends from one person to another.
-It begins as an affair between you and the so called ‘monkey’ mind.
-Monkey mind needs to be managed patiently, it may need some training and raining in.
-To start with, you simply close your eyes and begin observing any sensations going on in your body, any thoughts that come to your mind.
-Simply observing, like gazing towards the sky, watching as the passing clouds go by.
-After some time – days, months, perhaps years of daily practice, at some point on this journey one usually gets to a stage when there’s nothing more to be observed.
+After some time – days, months, perhaps years of daily practice – at some point on this journey one usually gets to a stage when there’s nothing more to be observed.
 Perhaps a cloud puff here and there.
-Your mind becomes an empty bucket, full of incredible space.
+Mind becomes like an empty bucket, full of empty space.
 How long will that take?
-That’s unique to each individual, each person has their own journey, ups and downs.
-It all happens in their own perfect time.
+That is unique to each individual, each person has their own journey, intensity, ups, and downs.

-If we feel slightly out of balance, we need to reconnect to our bodies, to ourselves.
+Hence, when we feel slightly out of balance, we need to reconnect to our bodies, to ourselves.
 In case the disconnect is very big, we may need some help, to get us back on track so we can continue with the healing process ourselves.

 It’s important to pause and tune in, check our body sensations and our thoughts.
 When there’s enough gap in our thought process, we may get the required insights and direction on what to do next, how to best move on.